Peyote: History

 Under the auspices of what came to be known as the Native American Church, in the 19th century, American Indians in more widespread regions to the north began to use peyote in religious practices, as part of a revival of native spirituality.
 Its members refer to peyote as "the sacred medicine", and use it to combat spiritual, physical, and other social ills.
 Concerned about the drug's psychoactive effects, between the 1880s and 1930s, U.S. authorities attempted to ban Native American religious rituals involving peyote, including the Ghost Dance.
 Today the Native American Church is one among several religious organizations to use peyote as part of its religious practice.
-Some users claim the drug connects them to God.
+Some users say the drug connects them to God.

 Traditional Navajo belief or ceremonial practice did not mention the use of peyote before its introduction by the neighboring Utes.
 The Navajo Nation now has the most members of the Native American Church.

-Since 1846, the official Mexican Pharmacopoeia recommended the use of peyote extract in "microdose" as a tonic for the heart.